jewettaij/moltemplate/doc/doc_dump2data.md

 ```
 (Note: Blank lines are used to delimit different frames in the trajectory.
 If you only want a single frame from the trajectory, you can specify it using the -t or -last arguments.
 Alternately you can use the *head* and *tail* unix commands to extract a portion of the trajectory file containing the frame you are interested in beforehand.)

+   To limit the output to consider only atoms of a certain type, (for example,
+atom types 1,3,5,6, and 7), you can use the *"-type LIST"* argument (for example
+"-type 1,3,5-7").
+You can also restrict the output to atoms or molecules
+with a certain range of ID numbers using the "-id" and "-mol" arguments.
+*(These arguments have have no effect if you are creating a ".data" file.
+They only work if you are using the '-raw' or '-xyz' arguments.)*

 ### Example creating XYZ (4-column ascii text) coordinate files

 You can extract the coordinates using the .XYZ format this way:
 ```
 dump2data.py -xyz < traj.lammpstrj > traj.xyz
 ```
 This generates a 4-column text file containing the atom-type (first column) followed by the xyz coordinates on each line of each atom (sorted by atomid).
+(If you prefer the first column to be something else, you can use the "-xyz-id", "-xyz-mol", and "-xyz-type-mol" arguments instead.)
 If there are multiple frames in the trajectory file, it will concatenate them together this way:
 ```
 8192
 LAMMPS data from timestep 50000